Dewb/CosmicPraise/README.md

 `tower.clockwise` | only the clockwise middle diagonal crossing strips `tower.counterclockwise` | only the counter-clockwise middle diagonal crossing strips `tower.clockwise_index(n)`, `tower.counterclockwise_index(n)` | where n=0 through 11, a specific diagonal strip of a certain direction, pixels ordered from top to bottom
 `tower.lightning(start, seed)` | a branching path down the tower middle, similar to a lightning bolt, where start=0 through 23, the starting location of the bolt, and seed is a value from 0.0-1.0 that determines the branching decisions.
+Still buggy.
+`tower.diamond(row, col)` | Four sections of diagonal strip in a diamond pattern.
+Row counts from 0 to 4 down from the top, column is from 0 to 23 counting counter-clockwise.
+Still buggy.

 The state object provides: